HDembinski/unicodeitplus/README.rst

 Convert simple LaTeX into an unicode approximation.

-This package is a more complete LaTeX to Unicode converter than `unicodeit <https://github.com/svenkreiss/unicodeit/>`_.
+This package provides a more complete LaTeX to Unicode converter than `unicodeit <https://github.com/svenkreiss/unicodeit/>`_.
 Like unicodeit, it is largely based on ``unimathsymbols.txt`` from Günter Milde, which is maps LaTeX macros to Unicode symbols.

+unicodeitplus uses a better parser (generated from EBNF with the fantastic `Lark library <https://github.com/lark-parser/lark>`_), which fixes a few bugs in unicodeit and also allows one to parse a mix of text and math code, like ``$p_T$ / GeV $c^{-1}$``.

 Examples
 --------